jlong4223/react-pc-client/README.md

 # React.js Port-Chaveriat

-This is an application that replicates a state/national park website.
+This is an application that will be used for scheduling family lake-house events.

 ## Technologies Used